 A DUI has two possible processes that can affect your case.
 The first is a civil hearing and the second is a criminal hearing.
 Each hearing carries severe consequences that can endanger your freedom.
 Many situations lead to jail time, fines, and time spent in the South Carolina Alcohol and Drug Safety Program (ADSAP).
 In a criminal conviction, you could face the following penalties:

 A civil conviction does not carry convictions as heavy as a criminal charge does, but they are still serious penalties that should be avoided.
 For a civil conviction, you could face the following:

 Beyond having your driver’s license suspended, spending time in jail, and obtaining a permanent mark on your criminal or driving record, there are other serious penalties for a DUI conviction.
 For those who are caught driving with blood alcohol content (BAC) level of 0.08% or higher, they can be at risk for mandatory alcohol education and assessment.
 This is an alcohol instruction and prevention program that is used to help those who are DUI offenders.
 This can sometimes replace an incarceration sentence.

 The penalties for a DUI often depend on the number of offenses that have been committed.
 Law enforcement makes punishment for first DUI offenses severe in order to ensure that the situation does not become a habit.
 For first-offense DUIs, your sentence is a minimum of 48 hours and a maximum of 30 days in jail.
 If the BAC level is between 0.10% and 0.15%, your jail sentence will be a minimum of 72 hours.
 For those who have a reported BAC level of 0.16% or higher on a first offense, the minimum jail sentence is 30 to 90 days.
 The penalties will then increase depending on the number of offenses.

-Check out drunk driving accident lawyer columbus ga, if you need professional help.
+Please check on our drunk driving accident lawyer, if you need professional help.